razvan-panda/haskell-study-dublin/README.md

 - Read Chapter 19 on your own
 - General review and look ahead

 Meeting days, times, and locations may vary from week to week depending on the availability of space.

-If you can help with hosting future meetings, please contact me!
+If you can help with hosting future meetings, please contact me at razvan.panda@gmail.com

+Existing hosts:
+* WhatClinic
+* Pivotal

 For details of specific meetings, see the Meetup page.

-This repo was adapted from [Haskell Study Startup](https://github.com/sjsyrek/haskell-study-startup).
+This repository was adapted from [Haskell Study Startup](https://github.com/sjsyrek/haskell-study-startup).
 Thank you @sjsyrek!